synsense/sinabs/docs/source/visualizer.md

 - `MajorityReadoutNode`: Among the events produced by `SpikeCollectionNode` selects the most active output channel.
 Used alongside the `ImagePlot`.

 These nodes are available for different chips.
 Further documentation can be found in the following link: [samna-available-filters](https://synsense-sys-int.gitlab.io/samna/filters.html)

 ### Just-In-Time compiled nodes
-The nodes mentioned above are also available for any board under `samna.graph.Jit{nameOfNode}`.
+The nodes mentioned above are also available for any devboard under `samna.graph.Jit{nameOfNode}`.

 ## Dynapcnn Visualizer
-`DynapcnnVisualizer` class uses the nodes and plots mentioned above in order to use it and provides a good and intuitive interface.
+`DynapcnnVisualizer` class uses the nodes and plots mentioned above in order to use it and provides an intuitive interface.
 An example code-snippet can be found below:

 #### Setup
 ```